marmleite/tray_corp_test/README.md

 # tray_corp_test
 Backend developer test for Tray Corp.

-Develope with Ruby 2.7 and RSpec 3.9
+Developed with Ruby 2.7 and RSpec 3.9

 Run with Docker (19.03.6)